AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_audio_source_ios.md

 ## Implementation

-Use the following steps to implement the custom audio source:
+To implement a custom audio source in your project, refer to the following steps.

 1. Before joining a channel, call `setExternalAudioSource` to notify the SDK to use the external audio source.